 In the past year, crypto-currencies in general, and Bitcoin in particular, have drawn a lot of media attention.
-Despite the fact that bitcoin has experienced an eight-fold increase in the past year ($600 a bitcoin in September 2016 to just under $5,000 a bitcoin in September 2017), financial experts are still wary of bitcoin’s volatility.
+Finance experts are flocking to the blockchain party as bitcoin experiences a ten-fold increase, surging from $600 a bitcoin in September 2016 to over $7,000 a bitcoin in November 2017.

 In an effort to establish their companies as front-runners in the burgeoning world of crypo-currency, several brand-name businesses have integrated bitcoin payment for their goods and services: